 Berkshire Hathaway B (BRK.B) Gains But Lags Market: What You Should Know

-Heading into today, shares of the company had gained 11.07% over the past month, outpacing the Finance sector's gain of 0.44% and the S&P 500's gain of 2.65% in that time.
+Prior to today's trading, shares of the company had gained 12.38% over the past month.
+This has outpaced the Finance sector's gain of 1.76% and the S&P 500's gain of 3.76% in that time.

-Berkshire Hathaway B will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Berkshire Hathaway B as it approaches its next earnings release.
 In that report, analysts expect Berkshire Hathaway B to post earnings of $2.98 per share.
 This would mark a year-over-year decline of 2.3%.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $12.86 per share and revenue of $30.86 billion.
 These totals would mark changes of +6.11% and -88.82%, respectively, from last year.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 2.27% higher within the past month.
-Berkshire Hathaway B is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.27% higher.
+Berkshire Hathaway B currently has a Zacks Rank of #2 (Buy).

-Digging into valuation, Berkshire Hathaway B currently has a Forward P/E ratio of 27.2.
-For comparison, its industry has an average Forward P/E of 14.29, which means Berkshire Hathaway B is trading at a premium to the group.
+Looking at its valuation, Berkshire Hathaway B is holding a Forward P/E ratio of 27.91.
+Its industry sports an average Forward P/E of 14.7, so we one might conclude that Berkshire Hathaway B is trading at a premium comparatively.

-We can also see that BRK.B currently has a PEG ratio of 3.89.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Insurance - Property and Casualty was holding an average PEG ratio of 1.68 at yesterday's closing price.
+It is also worth noting that BRK.B currently has a PEG ratio of 3.99.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Insurance - Property and Casualty stocks are, on average, holding a PEG ratio of 1.73 based on yesterday's closing prices.

 The Insurance - Property and Casualty industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 55, putting it in the top 22% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 75, which puts it in the top 30% of all 250+ industries.

 Click to get this free report